openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 We've all been in this situation before: it seems ridiculous to have multiple nearly-identical versions of the same document.
 Some word processors let us deal with this a little better, such as Microsoft Word's Track Changes, Google Docs' version history, or LibreOffice's Recording and Displaying Changes.

 Version control systems start with a base version of the document and then record changes you make each step of the way.
-You can think of it as a recording of your progress: you can rewind to start at the base document and play back each change you made, eventually arriving at your more recent version.
+You can think of it as a recording of your progress: you can rewind to start at the base document and play back each change you made, eventually arriving at your most recent version.

 .. figure:: ../_images/workflows/area_estimation/version_control_system.png
-   :alt: Figure showing how version control systems work
+   :alt: Figure showing how version control systems work.

-Once you think of changes as separate from the document itself, you can then think about “playing back” different sets of changes on the base document, ultimately resulting in different versions of that document.
-For example, two users can make independent sets of changes on the same document.
+Once you think of changes as separate from the document itself, you can then think about “playing back” different sets of changes on the base document, ultimately resulting in different versions of that document (e.g. two users can make independent sets of changes on the same document).

 .. figure:: ../_images/workflows/area_estimation/version_control_multiple_contributors.png
-   :alt: Version control with multiple contributors
+   :alt: Version control with multiple contributors.

 A version control system is a tool that keeps track of these changes for us, effectively creating different versions of our files.
 It allows us to decide which changes will be made to the next version (each record of these changes is called a `commit <http://swcarpentry.GitHub.io/git-novice/reference.html#commit>`_, and keeps useful metadata about them.
 The complete history of commits for a particular project and their metadata make up a `repository <http://swcarpentry.GitHub.io/git-novice/reference.html#repository>`_.
 Repositories can be kept in sync across different computers, facilitating collaboration among different people.”

 Of version control systems, Git (and implementation GitHub that includes a GUI Desktop version) is perhaps the most widely used.
 Here we provide a very basic overview of Git and links to additional resources.

-Git is a popular free and open source software for a distributed version control system and is the basis of GitHub.
+Git is a popular free and open-source software for a distributed version control system and is the basis of GitHub.
 With a GitHub account, you can create repositories to hold your code and track the changes you make to it as you develop it.
 GitHub stores all your code, which means that even if something happens to your computer, your code will be saved.

 This is also a great way to share or collaborate on code.
 You can easily send a link to your repository to whomever you want, and you could have other scientists working on one portion of the code on their home computer while you do as well.

 .. seealso::

-    If you would like to learn more about git or version control, you can work through the Software Carpentry workshop at your own pace here: http://swcarpentry.GitHub.io/git-novice/.
+    If you would like to learn more about Git or version control, you can work through the Software Carpentry workshop at your own pace here: http://swcarpentry.GitHub.io/git-novice/.

-You can work through how to set up a git repository system for yourself or your organization (unpaid but must run locally or on your own servers).
+You can work through how to set up a Git repository system for yourself or your organization (unpaid but must run locally or on your own servers).

 .. note::